haskell-hvr/regex-tdfa/README.md

 This was also documented at the [Haskell wiki](https://wiki.haskell.org/Regular_expressions#regex-tdfa).
 The original Darcs repository was at [code.haskell.org](http://code.haskell.org/regex-tdfa/).
 When not updated, this was forked and maintained by Roman Cheplyaka as [regex-tdfa-rc](http://hackage.haskell.org/package/regex-tdfa-rc).

-The new git repository is at [github](https://github.com/ChrisKuklewicz/regex-tdfa), which is primarily maintained by [Artyom (neongreen)](https://github.com/neongreen).
+Then the repository moved to <https://github.com/ChrisKuklewicz/regex-tdfa>, which was primarily maintained by [Artyom (neongreen)](https://github.com/neongreen).

+Finally, maintainership was passed on again and the repository moved to its current location at <https://github.com/hvr/regex-tdfa>.

 ## Avoiding backslashes